 Our survey now spans two recessions: March 2001-September 2001 as well as the recession that begins in December 2007.
-Financial theory would suggest that risk premia should vary with the
+Financial theory would suggest that risk premia should vary with the business cycle.
+Premiums should be highest during recessions and lowest during recoveries.
+Previous research has used a variety of methods including looking at ex post realized returns to investigate whether there is business-cycle like variation in risk premia.

-While we only have 41 observations and this limits our statistical analysis, we do see important differences.
-During recessions, the risk premium is 3.57% and during non-recessions, the premium falls to 3.31%.
-This analysis assumes that the current recession ended in August 2009.
+While we only have 48 observations and this limits our statistical analysis, we do see important differences.
+During recessions, the risk premium is 3.93% and during non-recessions, the premium falls to 3.27%.
+The current recession officially ended in June 2009.

 The recession that began in December 2007 is a much worse than normal recession.
 For example, the recession of 2001 was relatively mild and lasted only three quarters.
-The current recession is already double the length and includes some of the highest unemployment since the second world war.
+The current recession is more than double the length and includes some of the highest unemployment since the Second World War.
 Nevertheless, the risk premium is not really much different during this recession than during the 2001 recession.